-Technology is quickly being adopted on construction sites, whether to increase productivity or improve safety.
-The latest advancements have centred around the safety of construction machinery and equipment.
-Examples include laser and camera-based systems for exclusion zones and automatic disablement in perceived risk scenarios like potential crushing events.
+Currently, the latest advancements have centred around machinery and equipment safety.
+Such advances include laser and camera-based systems for construction exclusion zones and automatic disablement in suspected risk scenarios like collision events.

-When considering the use of a new system, safety managers should assess its merits based on realistic safety outcomes, rather than ideal scenarios,.
+But just like with any new system, safety managers should assess the merits of the system based on realistic safety outcomes rather than ideal scenarios.

-In the case of keypad based operator restriction systems, there are some critical flaws that must be taken into account.
+In the case of traditional pin and keypad-based operator restriction systems, there are critical flaws that must be taken into account.

-Human behaviour negates the usefulness of pin codes
+Human behaviour negates the usefulness of traditional pin codes

-Construction sites are busy environments with pressure from the builders, subcontractors managers and trades to be productive and efficient.
-Understandably, operators follow the path of least resistance when it comes to using technology.
-It’s extremely common for pin codes to be shared amongst many people.Pin code based operator restriction systems are also usually very simple without any secondard safety feature.
+Construction sites are busy environments with consistent pressure from other builders, subcontractors and tradespeople to be productive and efficient.
+Understandably, operators follow the path of least resistance when using technology.
+As such, it is a prevalent problem for pin codes to be shared amongst employees in order to maintain a high degree of productivity and efficiency.
+This is why traditional pin-based operator restriction systems are redundant and a risk to safety.

 Why smartphone-based, iButton or RFID systems are the way to go

-Ultimately the smartphone-based login method to a machine is the best way to manage assets because:
+Ultimately, switching to a smartphone-based operator restriction system is the best way to manage equipment access because:

 - an operator is only able to login to one machine at a time,